 Standard Camera Image of a Weld Xiris XVC-O Camera Image of a Weld

 With the ability to see more detail of the weld arc and the surrounding environment, welding technicians are able to use the XVC-O to better control their welding processes through better quality assurance and process feedback.

-To see examples of the video quality possible with the XVC-O across a variety of welding processes and materials, please see our Weld Video Library here.
+To see examples of the video quality possible with the XVC-O across a variety of welding processes and materials, visit our Weld Video Library.